-Conclusions: In conclusion, we find the most significant changes across the magnetic phase transition in TMOs are in the momentum resolved spectral functions, while these changes are insignificant in optical absorption, as the size of the charge gap remains unchanged.
+In conclusion, we find the most significant changes across the magnetic phase transition in TMOs are in the momentum resolved spectral functions, while these changes are insignificant in optical absorption, as the size of the charge gap remains unchanged.
 The spectral function is very incoherent in the PM phase, but sharpens into quite well-defined bands in the AFM phase.
-The strongest change across the transition is found at the VBE, which is commonly associated with the Zhang-Rice singlet state, as it comes from strong hybridization between oxygen-p and transition metal 3dorbitals.
+The strongest change across the transition is found at the VBE, which is commonly associated with the Zhang-Rice singlet state, as it comes from strong hybridization between oxygen-p and transition metal 3d orbitals.
 This VBE state appears as a relatively weak photoemission peak in the PM phase, but strengthens in the AFM phase only in the minority spin channel, which is subject to stronger fluctuations.
-We point out that similar hybridized VBE state also appear in the DFT single-particle description of the AFM phase.
-Hence, its origin is not purely many-body in nature.
+We point out that similar hybridized VBE states also appear in the DFT single-particle description of the AFM phase.
+Hence, its origin is not purely many body in nature.
 However, in the eDMFT description, this state acquires a stronger intensity, a well-defined energy, and an extremely flat momentum dispersion.

-Note - While preparing this manuscript we became aware of a recent arXiv article [59] in which a similar VBE peak splitting in the AFM phase of NiO is described using a GW+DMFT approach.
+Note added.
+Recently, we became aware of a arXiv article [67] in which a similar VBE peak splitting in the AFM phase of NiO is described using a GW + DMFT approach.